Shopify/condense-number/README.md

 `condense-number` uses [Unicode Common Locle Data Repository (CLDR)](http://cldr.unicode.org/) data to inform locale-aware number and currency condensing.
 What does number condensing mean?
 In English 50,000 condenses to 50K, but it's 50 mil in Portuguese and 5 万 in Japanese.

-The following locales are now available in `condense-number`: English, French, Dutch, Italian, Japanese, Portuguese and Spanish.
+The following locales are now available in `condense-number`: English, French, German, Italian, Japanese, Portuguese and Spanish.

 ### How to use